 But often overlooked are transactional emails.
-While these may not seem as exciting as other marketing strategies in a digital world of virtual assistants and augmented reality ecommerce, they are vital deal closers for retaining customers, keeping them on board, and increasing conversions.
-In fact, a 2020 report found that transactional emails can increase conversion rates by 47% over other email marketing techniques.
+While these may not seem as exciting as other B2B marketing strategies in a digital world, they are vital deal closers for retaining customers, keeping them on board, and increasing conversions.

 Too many businesses get it wrong, and their boring transactional emails are left unread.
 Success lies in understanding the needs of the modern-day consumer.

 This guide will look at nine deal-closing transactional emails you’ll need for optimized conversions.

 What exactly are transactional emails?